 The program opened with four Miniatures for Two Violins and Viola by Dvorak, written as a kind of musical equivalent of a game of cards for the composer, a violinist in the orchestra of the National Theater in Prague, and a pupil of his.
-Mr. Laredo, the violinist Susie Park and the violist Ida Kavafian
+Mr. Laredo, the violinist Susie Park and the violist Ida Kavafian played the opening Cavatina with such sweetness that the scruffy earthiness with which they tore into the following Capriccio came as a surprise.

 In Brahms's Trio for Piano, Clarinet and Cello in A minor, much of the pleasure came from the contrast between the cool luster of Sharon Robinson's cello and the expansive warmth of David Shifrin's clarinet.
-On the piano they were joined by Benjamin Hochman - stepping in for André Watts, sidelined by tendinitis - whose sensitive playing produced beads of frosted glass in the Adagio and a muscular, impatient drive in the final Allegro.
+On the piano they were joined by Benjamin Hochman - stepping in for André Watts, sidelined by tendinitis whose sensitive playing produced beads of frosted glass in the Adagio and a muscular, impatient drive in the final Allegro.